 - The dogs that are present don’t look healthy or happy

-- The dog has to stay alone for eight hours a day
+- The dog has to stay alone for eight hours or more a day

 - Dirty house

 My house is messy and full of dog hair.
-That’s not what I’m talking about here okay.
+That’s not what I’m talking about here.
 I’ve been to places that made me want to bathe in Purell right after. 🤮

 - Training by punishment

-“If he pees, I’ll just rub his nose in it” and more of this old fashioned retardedness. 🤦🏼♀️ Hitting a dog is obviously a big no-go!
-Use positive reinforcement, thank you very much.
-And yes, I also put my dogs in time-out sometimes when I’ve had enough (it’s a time-out for me too, lol).
+“If he pees, I’ll just rub his nose in it”, and more of this old-fashioned retardedness. 🤦🏼♀️ Hitting a dog is a big NO!
+Use positive reinforcement.
+And yes, I sometimes put my dogs in time-out when I’ve had enough.
 I don’t say it has to be all rainbows and butterflies, but the focus should always be on the positive.

 - Lack of commitment

-This can mean a number of things.
+This can mean several things.
 Some people don’t seem to listen when I explain what it means to have a rescue dog.
-Others just want a dog cause it’s fun to have in the house, but don’t want to do anything with it.
+Others want a dog because it’s fun to have in the house but don’t want to do anything with it.
 Sorry but “we have a garden” is no excuse for never going on walks.

 - Not being open to behavioural therapy

 I’ve seriously heard the answer “then we’ll bring him back” when asking what they would do if there were any issues regarding the dog’s behaviour.
-For real, people? 😑
+For real? 😑

 Have faith that the right one will come 💞

 Don’t be discouraged if you get rejected at some point.
 Maybe this just wasn’t the dog or rescue for you.
 You can always ask the rescue for their reasons.
-Believe it or not, but I’ve been rejected for adoption once too!
+Believe it or not, I’ve been rejected for adoption twice!
 It just wasn’t meant to be.
 I’m sure your right match will come. 🤗

 Do you have a rescue dog?
 Did your application go smoothly or did you get rejected at some point?